Workshops

 (2x full day)

 These Workshops focus on the topic of biodiversity in water and soil.
-They are especially designed for citizen scientists.
-These workshops are led by Jill Scott (water), Dorothea Rust (soil) and Kristy Deiner, ecological scientist from Simplex eDNA Winterthur, as well as scientists from WSL, Birmensdorf.
-In these unique workshops, participants will have the opportunity to collect their own soil and water samples, make drawings and collect biodiversity sounds.
-This includes analysing soil and water using environmental DNA, observing microorganisms and discussing species and ecosystems found in local water and soil.
-By making drawings and sound recordings, participants will enter into a dialogue with art and science, with the aim of making invisible life more visible, learning about ecology and sustainability and recognising the potential of reviving some parts of nature.
+They are especially designed to promote citizen science.
+In these unique art and science workshops, participants will have the opportunity to work with eDNA Sample Collection and PlantNet identification, make audio recordings about biodiversity in the soil and in the water.
+Use an especially designed app called CrowdWater to register their imputs via video, photos and observations.
+The whole aim of the workshop is to make invisible life more visible, learn about ecology and sustainability and recognising the potential of reviving and re-wilding these parts of nature.
 Participants will develop their own stories and relationships with the micro-world and engage in reflective discussions.
-The organisms of soil and water are not passive creatures, and our own health depends on them being interactive and healthy.
-Like us, they are active agents involved in survival and in the very process of their creation.
+Our own health depends on species in the water and in the soil being interactive and healthy.
+Like us, they are active agents involved in survival and codependent on each other in a fragile ecosystem of producers, consumers and decomposers.

 Storyboarding Science